githubuniverseworkshops/grafting-monorepos/README.md

 Report your findings in comments section of the [Activity 1: History Issue](https://github.com/githubuniverseworkshops/grafting-monorepos/issues/1)
   - Include answers to the following questions in your comments:
-    - How often was that file changed?
+    - How many commits have been made on your repository?
-    - Do you find any pattern?
+    - Do you find any patterns?
     - Are the commit messages relevant enough to know why the file changed?
 Do you follow a standard?

 > :warning: Make sure during all this exercise you don't post any private information that should not be shared publicly.